 Member grade is a recognition by your peers that you have achieved a high level of professional competence.
-Members (MCIfA's) are expected to have authoritative knowledge and depth of understanding of the sector and of a broad range of historic environment practices.
+Members (MCIfA's) are expected to have substantial knowledge and depth of understanding of the sector in a wide variety of historic environment practices relevant to your area of expertise.
 You will have achieved this by continuing to add to your background knowledge about historic environment practice through CPD whilst working at Associate grade and beyond.
-You will need to provide examples of work that show the range of your knowledge and engagement with historic environment practice, and your reflection on it, at a high level.
+You will need to provide examples of work that show the range of your knowledge and engagement with historic environment practice, and your reflection on it.

 You will now take full responsibility for your own work and may also be accountable for others.
-You may have responsibility for staff and/or for allocating budgets and resources, where appropriate.
-Now you are confident to make decisions across a broad range of complex, technical or professional activities.
+You may have responsibility for staff and/or for allocating resources, where applicable.
+Now you are confident to make decisions across a variety of complex, technical or professional activities or in highly skilled, specialist work.
 You understand how complex situations, considered together, inform the overall interpretation.